impactfitnessoakland.com

 Common Mistakes

 1. Stretching the wrong thing.
 Most adults with “tight backs” spend their time stretching the low back — which is usually not the problem.
-The low back is hypermobile to compensate for a stiff thoracic spine.
+The low back is often hypermobile to compensate for a stiff thoracic spine.
 Stretching what’s already too loose to fix what’s stuck is a recipe for more pain, not less.

 2. Foam-rolling the thoracic spine as the only intervention.
 Foam rolling the upper back feels great and produces a 20-minute window of improved range.
 It does not produce lasting change.
 We use it as a warm-up cue, not a fix.